-- Place the remote control key in the ignition lock11 and briefly press the START/ STOP ENGINE button to set the car's electrical system to key position I. For detailed information on key positions, see Key positions - functions at different levels (p.
-67). - Briefly press the START/STOP ENGINE button again to set the car's electrical system in key position 0. - Within 3 seconds, move the right stalk switch up and hold it in position for approx. 1 second. - > The wipers then move to standing straight up.
+- Insert the remote control key in the ignition switch and briefly press the START/STOP ENGINE button to set the car's electrical system to key position I. For detailed information on key positions, see Key positions - functions at different levels (p.
+75). - 2.
+Briefly press the START/STOP ENGINE button again to set the car's electrical system in key position 0. - 3.
+Within 3 seconds, move the right stalk switch up and hold it in position for approx. 1 second. - > The wipers then move to standing straight up.